rouvinerh/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
   * This can result in errors despite valid commands being used!

-> ⚠️ PulsePilot is **not case-sensitive**.
+> ⚠️ PulsePilot commands are **not case-sensitive**.
 All commands are converted to upper case before being processed.

 > ⚠️ The order of flags can be changed (for example, `/t: /d:` and `/d: /t:`) **unless mentioned otherwise**.

 > ⚠️ Please input positive integers without leading zeros.
 Entering a number with a leading zero, such as '01', will trigger an error.

-> ⚠️ Follow instructions clearly.
-Ensure that the syntax is exactly the same as provided in the user guide.
+> ⚠️ Ensure that the syntax is exactly the same as provided in the user guide.
 For instance, no extra characters in the commands, such as blank space, newline, etc.
 ---

 ## Commands